Lake Bosomtwi

 History

 Each village in the lake area has its own shrine or fetish grove.
-With the arrival of Christianity, some of the people lost their belief in those traditions, but nonetheless, many still worship these gods for help in bad times or against diseases.
+With the arrival of Christianity, some people lost their belief in those traditions, but nonetheless, many still worship these gods for help in bad times or against diseases.

-It must be admitted that it is not clear whether the crater in which Bosomtwi lies is volcanic in origin, was formed by a meteorite or a small pond.
+It must be admitted that it is not clear whether the crater in which Bosomtwi lies is volcanic in origin, was formed by a meteorite or is a small pond.
 Either way, the lake is a beautiful spot, encircled by mountainous, thickly vegetated crater walls rising several altitudes.
 This presents ample opportunities for walking, birding, fishing, hiking and canoeing.

 What to do

 It is possible to take boat rides on the lake, swim, and hike around.
 The various communities around the lake are very welcoming.
-There are also some great hikes up into the hills, and the sacred areas around villages.
+There are also some great hikes up into the hills and the sacred areas around villages.

 Videos